Samuel-2626/django-lang/article.md

 $ cd django-lang
 ```

-Next, create and activate a virtual environment, install the project's dependencies, apply migrations, and and create a superuser:
+Next, create and activate a virtual environment, install the project's dependencies, apply migrations, and create a superuser:

 ```bash
 $ python3.9 -m venv env